Saturday, March 5, 2022

 So what does it smell like?
 It is classified as a fougere floral fragrance for women.

-• Top notes: orange, Mitcham lavender, neroli, jonquil, bergamot
+• Top notes: eugenol, orange, Mitcham lavender, neroli, jonquil, bergamot, clover, iso-amyl salicylate

-• Middle notes: clove, carnation, tuberose, ylang ylang, orange blossom, rose, orris
+• Middle notes: iso-eugenol, Dianthine, ionone, jasmine, clove, carnation, tuberose, ylang ylang, orange blossom, rose, orris, heliotropin

-• Base notes: ambergris, vanilla, musk, tonka bean, Siamese benzoin, oakmoss, Orchidee extra (Chuit Naef)
+• Base notes: ambergris, vanilla, musk, tonka bean, Siamese benzoin, oakmoss, Orchidee extra (Chuit Naef), coumarin, vanillin

 Bottles: